 Robotic surgery is an option for all grades of VUR, but endoscopic correction is still the best for low grades I-III and it has a role in high grade (IV-V) VUR treatment instead of open surgery.
 The advantages of the robotic approach are the avoidance of large surgical scars, minimal pain and a faster recovery.
-The success rate is almost equal to open surgery — 95 percent.
+The success rate is almost equal to open surgery — 95% with expertise.

-Traditional, or open surgery, is another approach, but typically only for higher grades IV or V. This type of surgery has a higher success rate than the minimally invasive approach.
+Traditional, or open surgery, is another approach for higher grades of VUR.
+This type of surgery has a higher success rate than the minimally invasive approach.
 However, it is more invasive.
 The doctor will make an incision in the lower abdomen and move the ureter to a different angle so that urine will not back up from the bladder.